rdslw/llm/docs/help.md

   --id-gte TEXT               Return responses with ID >= this --json                      Output logs as JSON
-  -e, --expand                Expand fragments to show their content -h, --help                  Show this message and exit.
+  -e, --expand                Expand fragments to show their content -L, --localtime             Display datetimes in localtime tz (default: utc),
+                              also check logs-localtime file in userdir -h, --help                  Show this message and exit.
 ```